-We are staying in Cuba for one more round because Cuba is one of the cheapest countries to visit in 2019, plus many of the best beaches in the Caribbean can be found on this island.
+We are staying in Cuba for one more round because Cuba is one of the cheapest countries to visit, plus many of the best beaches in the Caribbean can be found on this island.
 Playa Ancon is located just a short bus or motorbike ride away from the city of Trinidad.

 We came here for a short visit on our last trip to Cuba and were amazed at how beautiful it was.
 Having one of the best beaches in the Caribbean, right next to the Unesco World Heritage city of Trinidad makes this a place that you really can’t miss.